hhaamm/datasciencecoursera/GetdataProject/README.md

 Code book
 ---------

-The code book explains the transformations performed and the resulting data variables.
+The file CodeBook.md explains the transformations performed and the resulting data variables.